nus-cs2113-AY2021S2/ip/README.md

 * search is case-sensitive, _eg:_ `john` will not match `John`.
 * only tasks descriptions containing the entire keyword string will be matched, _eg:_ `birthday party` will match `John's birhtday party` but **not** `Alice's birthday`.
-* Only finds matches within task description.
+* Only find matches within task description.
 Task details (_due date, time etc._) will not be searched.
-* Index of search results are not the same as the `list` index.
-For other operations, follow the `list` index.
+* Index of search results are the same as index of `list`.

 **Format:** `find [keyword]`
 * _keyword:_ _**String**_ tasks will be checked if they contain this string.